Asbestos Still Life Threatening for Construction Workers

 Viewpoint supports the mission of the Mesothelioma Cancer Alliance.
 To learn more about and stay aware of mesothelioma issues, visit www.mesothelioma.com.

-As the Community Outreach Director for the Mesothelioma Cancer Alliance, Emily Walsh dedicates her time to building cancer awareness through social media and blogging.
+Originally written by Emily Walsh, Community Outreach Director for the Mesothelioma Cancer Alliance.
+Emily dedicates her time to building cancer awareness through social media and blogging.

 3 Minute Read